sergeluca/Power-Platform-BPM-Toolkit/README.md

 ### How can I start using the BPM Toolkit ?

-Install the BPM Toolkit
+1.Install the BPM Toolkit (see next paragraph).
-Follow the Developers guide tutorial (available 1/9/2021) to create your own request compatible with the BPM Toolkit
+2.Follow the Developers guide tutorial (available 1/9/2021) to create your own request compatible with the BPM Toolkit.

 ### How can I install the BPM Toolkit ?